 If catching one of the state’s most prized varieties of salmon is on your list, look no further than Gakona.

 Built in 1929, Gakona Lodge is on the National Register of Historical Places and still accommodates travelers today who get an authentic glimpse of Alaska's history including relics and equipment from the era.
-Also in Gakona is Doyle's Roadhouse built in 1904.
+Gakona is also home to Doyle's Roadhouse, built in 1904.

 There are currently no listings that meet this criteria at this time.

 For Alaska's day-to-day weather, it’s best to plan for a bit of everything.
 Learn more about weather in this area.